OpenWineProject/openwineproject.github.io/about/index.md

 The Open Wine Project is an open source, community-driven study guide for oenolophiles and an evolving catalog of wine geography, ontology and history.

-The intended output of this community benefits both commercial and educational use cases be more efficient so as to **_plan better, plant better, grow better, taste better!_**

 ## Projects

 The Open Wine Project aspires to define and advocate for sensible geophraphical and ontological standards that produce consistent interconnectivity and interactive artifacts for the continued examination of the world of wine.